nepitoner/java-skillbox-projects/SpringbootApp/readme.md

 * updating an existing news (update);
 * deleting a news item by its ID (deleteById)

-Learnt to:
+Learnt:
-* Learn how to configure an application to work with a PostgreSQL database.
+* how to configure an application to work with a PostgreSQL database.
-* Learn database versioning using Liquibase.
+* database versioning using Liquibase.
-* Learn to use Spring JPA to configure relationships between entities in a web application.
+* how to use Spring JPA to configure relationships between entities in a web application.